References

 Introduction

 The Fragment Growing generates molecules block by block, combining commercially available building blocks (1 million) using the rules defined by organic reaction templates.
-Molecules are then scored on a set of user-defined characteristics, and this information is used to guide the generator towards optimized molecules.
+Molecules are then scored on a set of user-defined scores, and this information is used to guide the generator towards optimized molecules.
 The Fragment Growing generator is particularly useful to guide molecule generation in the hit discovery and hit-to-lead phases.

 This generator is purely chemistry driven, so a good understanding of organic chemistry is required.
 For instance, being able to draw the appropriate leaving group for a SN2 reaction to happen is important, otherwise the molecules won't be generated as expected.